LuisSerapicos/TAP2024/README.md

 - Hungarian Algorithm: The Hungarian Algorithm is used to find the maximum weighted matching in a bipartite graph, a matching that pairs each resource (one set of vertices) with a time slot (the other set of vertices) in a way that maximizes the total preference (the weights on the edges).
 But the problem is that each resource can have multiple availabilities, and the Hungarian Algorithm only works with one-to-one matching, so it would not be the best choice for our problem.

+- Weighted Interval Scheduling Algorithm: This algorithm is used to find the maximum weight subset of intervals that do not overlap.
+It can be adapted to our problem by considering the preferences of the resources as the weights of the intervals and ensuring that the selected intervals do not overlap.
+This algorithm could be a good choice for our problem since it considers the preferences of the resources and ensures that the selected time slots do not overlap.

 ---

 ## MS02